Why fuboTV Inc. (FUBO)’s Most Recent Report Reveals Some Hints About Its Future

 FUBO’s Market Performance

-FUBO stocks went up by 12.15% for the week, with a monthly drop of -15.84% and a quarterly performance of -46.83%, while its annual performance rate touched 191.31%.
-The volatility ratio for the week stands at 8.85% while the volatility levels for the past 30 days are set at 10.26% for fuboTV Inc..
-The simple moving average for the period of the last 20 days is 4.18% for FUBO stocks with a simple moving average of -3.27% for the last 200 days.
+FUBO stocks went down by -9.32% for the week, with a monthly drop of -11.94% and a quarterly performance of -62.29%, while its annual performance rate touched 75.64%.
+The volatility ratio for the week stands at 6.32% while the volatility levels for the past 30 days are set at 8.68% for fuboTV Inc..
+The simple moving average for the period of the last 20 days is -4.90% for FUBO stocks with a simple moving average of -13.34% for the last 200 days.

 Analysts’ Opinion of FUBO